carlssonnp/test-another-remote-/README.md

 * You should also participate in our morning lectures and ask questions.

 * You will also be invited to a Code Craftsmanship seminar to further hone your R knowledge.

+* Also look out for regular training classes on your Avant calendar.